Our Lady of Akita: Background

 Sasagawa, originally from a Buddhist family, had encountered many health problems for most of her life.
 She was born premature and, following a bad appendix operation, was immobile for over a decade.
 Her health reportedly improved after drinking water from Lourdes while under the care of a Catholic nun.
 After going completely deaf, she went to live with nuns near Akita.
 Sasagawa died on August 15, 2024, at the age of 93, in Akita, Japan, at the convent where she lived.

 Apparitions

-In 1973, Sasagawa reported apparitions, as well as manifesting the stigmata and a wooden statue of the Virgin Mary which was said to have wept on 101 occasions.
+In 1973, Sasagawa reported apparitions, as well as manifesting the stigmata and a wooden statue of the Virgin Mary which she claimed to have wept on 101 occasions.
 The nuns at Yuzawadai also reported stigmata on the statue that supposedly appeared before the tears started, and disappeared after the tears.

 Sasagawa said she received three messages from the Virgin Mary in 1973, while the statue itself is reported to have continued weeping thereafter.